Texas Star Party: History

+In 2024, the Texas Star Party was relocated to Latham Springs Retreat and Camp Center near Aquila, Texas, in order to place attendees on the centerline of the April 8, 2024 total solar eclipse.
+Approximately 300 attendees observed 4 minutes and 23.5 seconds of totality, with solar prominences visible during the event.
+TSP returned to its traditional home at the Prude Guest Ranch for the 2025 event.

+After the 2020 pandemic cancellation, a 2023 ranch fire that destroyed TSP's communications equipment, and a 2024 relocation to view the total solar eclipse, organizers have worked to return the Texas Star Party to its roots at Prude Ranch.
+Under the theme "Come for the skies, stay for the people," recent efforts have focused on rebuilding infrastructure, volunteer coordination, and the community traditions that have defined TSP since 1982.

+Activities

 Activities include dark sky observing and imaging, an astrophotography contest, guest speakers, tours of McDonald Observatory, commercial vendors, and the opportunity to view numerous home built telescopes and gadgets.
 TSP is well known for its very dark skies due to its elevation in the Davis Mountains of around 5000 ft and it remoteness from artificial light sources.
 It has strongly supported efforts to reduce light pollution.
 Two annual awards have traditionally been presented at TSP: The Lone Star Gazer Award (for personal achievement, accomplishment, and expertise) and The Omega Centauri Award (for public awareness and/or promotion of astronomy).
 Complete lists of all past award winners as well as past guest speakers may be found on the TSP History page listed below.
 The TSP's observing fields at the Prude Ranch are the central field, the upper field, the upper-upper field, and the lower field.
 The TSP holds telescope programs of varying levels, binocular programs, a novice program, and an advanced observing program.
 The programs require the participant to observe a certain number of specified objects, and completion of a program will be awarded by a pin and in some cases another award.
 The binocular programs are usually a regular binocular program, an advanced binocular program, and a binocular program "from hell".